osmosis-labs/mesh-security/docs/ibc/Serializability.md

 will immediately fail.

 ICS20 is an extremely simple case and you don't need such theory to describe decrementing one counter.
 However, assume there was not only a min token balance (0) but some max, say 1 million.
-Then ICS20 would not work, as you could excrow 500k tokens, then receive
+Then ICS20 would not work, as you could escrow 500k tokens, then receive
 600k tokens, and if the ICS20 received an error ACK, it would be impossible to validly roll this back (another example of non-commutative, or conflicting, operations).